Gabriel-Floricel/Gabriel-GitHub/README.md

 ## The Pancake Corner

-One of my earlies projects:
+One of my earliest projects:

 For more details, [click here!](https://github.com/Gabriel-Floricel/Pancake-Corner)